Hillcrest High School (Midvale, Utah)

 Hillcrest High School is a public high school located in Midvale, Utah, United States.
 Hillcrest High School is the only school in the Canyons School District that offers the International Baccalaureate Program, and one of only four high schools in the valley to do so - the others being Highland High School West High School and Skyline High School.

 History

 Hillcrest High School opened its doors to students in the fall of 1962 as the third operating high school in the Jordan School District at the time.
 It is located on a 38 acre site approximately 12 mi south of Salt Lake City.
 The school's football stadium lights were relocated from the old Bingham High School in Copperton, Utah.
+Hillcrest underwent a construction job where they unveiled a new building in 2018.